fitness

 Notes:

-• Instead of safflower oil, you can use some other non-toxic oil such as walnut or almond.
-As we are in the "health" mode here, canola oil is not acceptable.
+• As we are in the "health" mode here, canola oil and other low smokepoint seed oils are not acceptable.
 Peanut oil is a healthy choice, but you don't want peanut flavor in your pumpkin pie crust.

 • If you really want whip cream, then make your own from scratch.
 Most ready-made whipping cream contains ingredients that are not fit for human consumption.

-• The traditional pumpkin pie recipe calls for Crisco shortening, which is hydrogenated cottonseed oil (originally used to make candles.
+• The traditional pumpkin pie recipe calls for Crisco shortening, which is hydrogenated cottonseed oil (originally used to make candles).
 It's a known carcinogen with an extremely high correlation to colon cancer.
-Butter is a far safer alternative (though you should use it sparingly because it's calorie-dense), and safflower oil is better still (better lipid profile).
-You aren't going to get the same flaky crust as with Crisco, but you aren't going to get the same flaky colon cancer, either.
+Butter is a far safer alternative (though you should use it sparingly because it's calorie-dense).
+By using a non-toxic oil, you aren't going to get the same flaky crust as with Crisco, but you aren't going to get the same flaky colon cancer, either.

 • This pie recipe will produce a great pie.
 You will enjoy the taste, and your body will enjoy being treated with respect.

-If your interest in these healthy, tasty recipes has anything to do with fitness, take advantage of the free articles and discount athletic nutritional supplements you can access from the menu at left.
+If your interest in these healthy, tasty recipes has anything to do with fitness, take advantage of the free articles you can access from the menu at left.

 Main recipe page